pixel-ports/docs-pas/docs/user_guide.md

 ```
 "scheduleInfo": {
-		"start": 1546300800,
+		"start": "2021-01-20T11:11:11+02:00",
 		"unit": "minute",
 		"value": 1
 }
 ```

-   The **start** field indicates (Unix time) when the model must be first launched, the **unit** filed represents the possible units (second, minute, hour, day) and the **value** field represents the amount of units to wait between consecutive executions.
+   The **start** field indicates (ISO 8601) when the model must be first launched, the **unit** filed represents the possible units (second, minute, hour, day) and the **value** field represents the amount of units to wait between consecutive executions.
 In the example above, model will be run every minute.
 The given start time should typically represent one timestamp in the future.
 However, if the given start time is any time in the past, the OT engine will recalculate the **nearest point** of time in the future as result of the **N-th multiple** of the given amount of time (here multiples are count every minute).
 You can trace the backend process that periodically reads the corresponding table and runs the pending scheduled instances.
-The log is on **/var/log/tomcat8/otpixelEngineCreateScheduledInstances.log**:
+The log is on **otpixelEngineCreateScheduledInstances.log**:

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-schM2.jpg" alt="ot-user-schM2" align="center"/>